chainloop-dev/chainloop/app/controlplane/extensions/README.md

 ### Attachment

 In order for an user to use a registered instance, it needs to be attached to a workflow.
-This means that any attestations or materials that are received for the workflow will be sent to the attached extension for processing.
 This stage can be also used to optionally customize the behavior of the extension for a specific workflow.

 This handler **will receive not only the input from the user but also the output from the registration state**.
 Similarly to the registration handler, the handler returned output value will be stored in the state for later use.

 Examples:

-- Tell the already registered Dependency Track instance to send the SBOMs to a specific project.
+- Tell the already registered Dependency Track instance to send the SBOMs **to a specific project**.
 - Tell the already registered Discord instance to send all attestations to the configured channel

 ### Execution